cityofmiami/api-standards/README.md

 ## API Lifecycle

-The five stages of the API lifecycle are \[are we ok with this lifecycle?
-Are we building specifications first?\]:
+The five stages of the API lifecycle are:

 1.  **Planning and designing & mocking the API**: API planning and design involves mapping out the various, resources and operations, along with the business case scenarios before the API is fully implemented.
-Identify who the consumer of the API will be.
-Create the specification, mock and validation created from specification, validate requirements, if requirements are not validated return to analysis and requirements gathering.
+Identify who the consumer of the API will be. **Create the specification**, mock and validation created from specification, validate requirements, if requirements are not validated return to analysis and requirements gathering.
 If requirements are validated proceed to step 2.